Browsed by

 What is Textual Criticism?
 Has the Bible Been Changed?

 Pseudepigrapha, meaning “false title,” refers to Jewish books that falsely claimed to have been written by Moses, Enoch, Abraham or some other ancient hero of the faith.
-Most pseudepigrapha were written between 250 B.C. and A.D.
-200. A few examples are as follows:
+Most pseudepigrapha, or books by fake authors, were written between 250 BCE and 200 CE.
+A few examples are as follows:

 • Testaments of the Twelve Patriarchs: A series of documents claiming to be the “testaments” of the patriarchs of the tribes of Israel, in which they by turn give exhortations to their descendants.
 This work was probably written in the second century B.C., but its present form seems to reflect revision by a Christian.
 Depending upon interpretation, it may present a doctrine of two messiahs: a priestly messiah (from Levi) and a royal messiah (from Judah).
 In a manner typical of intertestamental Judaism, this work describes the Mosaic Law as the wisdom of God but reflects also the influence of Stoicism, a Hellenistic school of philosophy.